zsiki/Find-GCP/README.md

 2.173 4.202 -0.153 1847 2565 20191029_110437.jpg
 ```

-Note: You have to add projection parameters at the beginning of the file to use with ODM
+Note: You have to add projection parameters at the beginning of the file to use it with ODM or WebODM.